Andrei-Appelqvist/TDP019-Project/README.md

 # TDP019-Project
 Ruby group project for course TDP019.
 C-kaft is a programming language parsed and executed with Ruby.
+The language can run files with the ending ck and run in terminal interactively.
+Look in the test files for syntax and the ruby files for the code.

+Made spring 2019 with Fredrik